 Regulatory tables

-As a result of the research, special normative tables and graphs of the height and weight of children from birth to 10 years of age were compiled.
+As a result of the research, special normative tables and graphs of the height and weight of children aged from birth to 10 years were compiled.
 It is important that these graphs display not only the normative values of height and weight, but also their interdependence for understanding the harmonious development of a person.

-Girls boys Girls boys
+Girls Boys Girls Boys

 1 3,6-4,8 3,9-5,1 51,7-55,6 52,8-56,7